-A SIP, Share Incentive Plan, gives all employees the opportunity to purchase shares in their employer’s company.
+A Share Incentive Plan gives all employees the opportunity to purchase shares in their employer’s company.
 The scheme encourages employees to regularly save.
 SIP shares offer tax benefits.

 How does SIP work

 Employers encourage employees to save by offering them a choice to buy shares in the business.
 Employees decide how many shares they can buy (subject to statutory limits) and employers can top up the shareholding with matching shares if they choose to.

 SIP employee selection criteria

 SIP scheme must be offered to all employees on equal terms so it is typically adopted by large companies who can bear the SIP administration costs.
 Employers can make share awards conditional upon employees’ performance.

 Employee buys free shares

 Employees buys up to £3,600 worth of free shares per year (free shares).
 The Employers can also offer the employees up to £1,800 worth (or 10% of pay) of partnership shares on top of free shares (partnership shares).
 Employers can match the partnership shares (matching shares) with some free shares to further incentivise the employee.
 There is a limit on how many matching shares the employee can receive.